 Once again, knowing the science behind the ingredients helps you create the art of a perfect baked good.

-Watch this video to see how to make Pate a Choux & Cream Puffs:
+Watch the recipe video to see how to make Pate a Choux & Cream Puffs.

 You might also like: